freifunk-gluon/gluon/docs/index.rst

 Welcome to Gluon
 ================

-Gluon is a modular framework for creating OpenWrt-based firmwares for wireless mesh nodes.
+Gluon is a modular framework for creating OpenWrt-based firmware images for wireless mesh nodes.
-Several Freifunk communities in Germany use Gluon as the foundation of their Freifunk firmwares.
+Several Freifunk communities in Germany use Gluon as the foundation of their Freifunk firmware.

 .. toctree::